Rebecca Scown

-Rebecca Scown (born 10 August 1983) is a professional rower from New Zealand.
-Together with Juliette Haigh, she won the bronze medal in the women's coxless pair at the 2012 Summer Olympics.
-Previously they had won gold in the women's pair at the World Rowing Cup regatta in Lucerne, 2010 and at the 2010 World Rowing Championships at Lake Karapiro and the 2011 World Rowing Championships in Bled.
-After winning a bronze medal with the New Zealand women's eight at the 2017 World Rowing Championships, she is having a break from rowing in the 2017/18 season.
+Rebecca Scown (born 10 August 1983) is a Silver and Bronze Olympic medalist rower from New Zealand.
+Together with Genevieve Behrent, she won the silver medal in the women's coxless pair at the 2016 Summer Olympics.
+At the same Olympic games she doubled up to compete in New Zealand's first ever Olympic women's eight placing 4th.
+Previous to this with Juliette Haigh, she won the bronze medal in the women's coxless pair at the 2012 Summer Olympics.
+Juliette and Rebecca won gold in the women's pair at the World Rowing Cup regatta in Lucerne, 2010 and at the 2010 World Rowing Championships at Lake Karapiro and the 2011 World Rowing Championships in Bled.
+Rebecca created history stroking the New Zealand's women's eight at the 2015 World Rowing Championships where they won the first ever silver medal for New Zealand in the event, and in doing so qualified the eight for the Olympic Games in Rio.
+After winning a bronze medal with the New Zealand women's eight at the 2017 World Rowing Championships, she retired from the sport.

 Personal life

 Scown was born in Hāwera in 1983.
 Sonia Waddell (née Scown), a fellow competitive rower, is her cousin.
 Her uncle Alistair Scown (Waddell's father) is a former All Black.
 She completed her schooling at Wanganui Collegiate School.
 She participated in a number of extra-curricular activities during her schooling years, most notably rowing which she took up during her final years at Wanganui Collegiate School.
 Her teachers saw potential in her and allowed Scown to participate in the New Zealand Secondary Schools Rowing Regatta for Collegiate.

 Scown was accepted to the University of Otago to study both Commerce and Arts and completed her Bachelor of Commerce in Marketing and Bachelor of Arts in Art History before moving north to Cambridge in the Waikato to begin her career as a full-time athlete.

 Since the completion of her degree, Rebecca has also achieved a postgraduate diploma in Sport Management.